 Worth DIY-ing (High Savings, Low Risk)

-Painting a bathroom is straightforward DIY.
 Use bathroom-specific paint (mold-resistant).
 Cut in carefully around tile and fixtures.

 Not Worth DIY-ing (Low Savings, High Risk)